cloudera/spiderman/README.md

 ```

 ### Validate Queries
-Once the dataset is loaded, you can run the following script to try executing the queries.
-It checks successful completion of all the queries, query results are not verified at this point.
+Once the dataset is loaded, you can run the following script to execute the queries.
+It checks successful completion of all the queries.
+Query results are not verified at this point.
 ```
 python scripts/validate_queries.py 'mysql://<username>:<password>@<host>:3306'